 Soft Tissue Strikes: Major Muscle Groups

-Some ill-informed folks think a blackjack is only effective when striking a hard target on an assailant’s body, such as the face, head or bones that lack significant protection from muscles and other tissues.
+Some ill-informed folks think a blackjack is only effective when striking a hard target on an assailant’s body, such as the face, head, or bones that lack significant protection from muscles and other tissues.

 But this is not true: a blackjack can deliver a ferociously painful and nerve-deadening blow to large and important muscle groups.

 This is one of the best ways to employ a blackjack in a non- or less-lethal context.
-If someone is acting aggressive, invading your personal space, or grabs the collar of your shirt you could smash their biceps with your blackjack that you discreetly preloaded in your hand.
+If someone is acting aggressive, invading your personal space, or grabbing the collar of your shirt you could smash their biceps with your blackjack that you discreetly preloaded in your hand.

 Even if you are already in a scuffle or in a compromised position other targets such as the pectorals, thighs or calves could similarly be worthwhile.